presicion25/presicion25/README.md

 ![Content Logic Dynamics](https://imgur.com/ZEGMIkU.png)

 <h2>Hello I'm Louis, I'm an AI & Technology Enthusiast.
-Currently into AI automations and how they can help businesses grow, save time and increase ROI.</h2>
+Currently into AI automations and how they can help businesses grow, save time and increase ROI.
+This profile is a work in progress......</h2>

 <h2>🤳 Connect with Me